DanielMFernandes/CCNA_Course_Notes/Course_Notes/Wireless_Architectures.md

 - In a split-MAC architecture, there four main WLC deployment modes:
     - UNIFIED
-        - THE WLC is a hardware applicance in a central location of the network
+        - The WLC is a hardware applicance in a central location of the network
     - Cloud-based
         - The WLC is a VM running on a server, usually in a private cloud in a data center
         - This is not the same as the cloud-based AP architecture discussed previously
     - EMBEDDED
         - The WLC is integrated within a switch
     - MOBILITY EXPRESS
-        - THE WLC is integrated within an AP
+        - The WLC is integrated within an AP

 ---

 UNIFIED WLC

-- THE WLC is a hardware applicance in a central location of the network
+- The WLC is a hardware applicance in a central location of the network
-- A UNIFIED WLC can support up to about 6000 APs
+- A unified WLC can support up to about 6000 APs
 - If more than 6000 APs are needed, additional WLCs can be added to the network

 ![image](https://github.com/psaumur/CCNA/assets/106411237/922eac1f-6c62-4926-89bb-a447f8be2edd)